Absolventa/best_boy/README.md

 Changes in version 3
 ----------------------

 Best Boy version 3 comes with some incompatible backwards changes.
-However, it's totally worth it because BestBoy now follows best practices of a rails eninge.
+However, it's totally worth it because BestBoy now follows best practices of a rails engine.
 This and additional changes of version 3 includes

-* Uses rails routing convention instead of named routes
+* Uses rails engine naming convention with and isolated BestBoy-namespace
 * serving the necessary migrations from the engines migration folder
 * serving all assets via the asset pipeline (used to be a opt-in before)
 * removes unnecessary generator boilerplate and config options